Location and Accessibility: The Foundation of Trade

 Natural Resources: Blessing and Challenge

-Endowments of minerals, fossil fuels, timber, and water create immediate economic opportunities for emerging markets.
-Countries rich in oil, natural gas, or precious metals can generate substantial export revenues, fund infrastructure projects, and build foreign exchange reserves.
-Angola and Nigeria, for example, have used petroleum exports to drive GDP growth, while Chile’s copper deposits have financed education and healthcare investments.
-However, resource wealth does not guarantee sustained development, and many resource-rich nations struggle with volatility, governance issues, and economic concentration.
+The presence of abundant natural resources—including minerals, fossil fuels, timber, and freshwater—provides immediate economic opportunities for emerging markets.
+Countries rich in oil, natural gas, or precious metals can generate substantial export revenues, which in turn can fund infrastructure development, social programs, and the accumulation of foreign exchange reserves.

 The Resource Curse in Practice